 From your users' perspective, one drawback of your program is that it doesn’t offer the unlimited variety of a bring your own device (BYOD) policy.
 To offset this, Lenovo suggests populating your device portfolio with a range of device types.
 You can also customize each user’s options according to their job role.
 Moving forward, you’ll want your portfolio to include:

 - Business-grade build quality, support services, security features and connectivity options.
-Whether your healthcare institution is a commercial enterprise or not, consider business-grade PCs as they undergo the most rigorous testing and have superior reliability over consumer PCs; critical for delivering 24X7 care.
+Whether your healthcare institution is a commercial enterprise or not, consider business-grade PCs as they undergo the most rigorous testing and have superior trustworthiness over consumer PCs; critical for delivering 24X7 care.
 Such devices, like ThinkPad and ThinkCentre PCs, also offer a wider selection of support services and security features.
 For example, access prioritized tech support and on-site servicing - which is crucial if devices are connected to critical medical systems.
 Achieve the highest healthcare IT security standards with hardware-based fingerprint readers which are much harder to hack.

 - A range of device types based on an audit of job roles in your organization.
 Today there are many choices, each with their own advantages for different worker roles.
 Gain user buy-in ahead of time to ease the transition to your new program.

 - Intel® Active Management Technology, which enables IT managers to discover, repair and help protect networked computing assets.
 They can also remotely erase all the data on a device which has been lost or stolen.